jhucsf/fall2025/index.md

 ## News

+* **Sep 11** — Due to unexpected unavailability of the ugrad machines on the afternoon of September 10th, we are extending the due date on Milestone 2 of [Assignment 1](assign/assign01.html) by 24 hours to 11 pm on Thursday, September 11th.
 * **Sep 10** — [Assignment 2](assign/assign02.html) has three milestones,
   due Friday, Sep 19th, Friday, Sep 26th, and Friday, Oct 3rd, respectively.
 * **Sep 4** — Some clarifications regarding `fixpoint_add`, `fixpoint_sub`,